Punctal Plugs

 Silicone Plugs

-- Can be removed if needed
+- Can usually be removed in the office if they irritate or cause tearing

 Intracanalicular Plugs

-- Inserted deeper into drainage canal
+- Inserted deeper into the drainage canal

 - Not visible from outside

-- Harder to remove if needed
+- Harder to remove if needed, so the trade-off should be clear up front

 Sizing